TRAVEL MEDICINE AVAILABLE FOR HOUSTON & DICKINSON, TX

+What are Travel Vaccinations?
 Travel vaccines, also called travel immunizations, are shots travelers can get before visiting certain areas of the world that help protect them from serious illnesses.
 Vaccinations work by exposing the body to a germs or parts of germs of the disease it will protect against.
 You can’t get the disease from the vaccine because the viruses or bacteria are dead or severely weakened.
 The body responds to the vaccination by making antibodies that will protect you if you are exposed to the disease in the future.

 Travel vaccines are safe, effective ways to help protect travelers from bringing home more than they bargained for.
+For more information about our the travel medicine provided by St. Elizabeth Urgent Care, please feel free to contact us today.
+We proudly serve patients from Houston to Dickinson, TX.

 Frequently Asked Questions